selbig2.gif (4185 bytes)

 A few of them operated on other services, but they never found favour in any other setting, except the one for which they were designed, being the Pic-Vic Commuter service during the week and shopping services at the weekends, and hence, they were put in storage at GM Buses South Ltd. for a number of years, and this problem was inherited by Stagecoach Manchester.
 Although these vehicles were Midi Buses, they had a very high purchase value, and thus, a high Net Book value, and remained in storage for some time.

-The SELNEC Preservation Society had expressed the view to Stagecoach Manchester that it would seem very appropriate for us to preserve one of these vehicles, as we are always trying to obtain examples of Design and Development arising our of co-ordinated Transport Policy in the Greater Manchester area, following the formation of the SELNEC PTE on 1st November 1969.
-These vehicles are a bespoke example of a particular Transport requirement in the Greater Manchester area, and seemed an ideal candidate for preservation.
+The SELNEC Preservation Society had expressed the view to Stagecoach Manchester that it would seem appropriate for us to preserve one of these vehicles, as we are always trying to obtain examples of ongoing design and development arising out of co-ordinated Transport Policy in the Greater Manchester area, following the formation of the SELNEC PTE on 1st November 1969.
+These vehicles are a bespoke example of a particular transport requirement in the Greater Manchester area, and seemed an ideal candidate for preservation.

-By 13th September 1998, 12 of the 15 vehicles taken to the scrap yard had been entirely cut up by Whitings as they had pre-sold the engines, but we managed to arrange for one of our Trustees to visit their Yard on Friday, 18th September 1998, the day designated for the last three to be cut up.
+By 13th September 1998, 12 of the 15 vehicles taken to Whitings Scrap Yard in Pontefract had been entirely cut up as they had pre-sold the engines, but we managed to arrange for one of our Trustees to visit their Yard on Friday, 18th September 1998, the day designated for the last three to be cut up.
 He managed to obtain a series of parts from the three vehicles left there, which were being cut up that day, being 1752, 1753 and 1756.

 Subsequently, on visiting 1751 at Bennett Street on 20th September 1998, and putting batteries in the bus, we managed to start it and build-up the air, which takes some time because the vehicle has air suspension as well as other auxiliaries.
 Inevitably, we found a few faults that needed to be rectified, a hinge taken off the driver's door, air door staying open, cushions missing, etc. and we had to replace most of the circuit breakers and fuses, which we were able to do in the cab area from those obtained at the Scrap Yard on 18th September 1998.